The Science of Gardening

 About The Science of Gardening

-Why does my cherry tree blossom but never fruit?
-What's the most effective slug deterrent?
-Could I breed my own unique variety of flower?
-Do plants communicate?
-Does it really matter how I prune?
-Why is my compost heap so slimy?
 The world of gardening can be a mystifying place, with so many instructions to follow and often little explanation as to why.
-Dr. Stuart Farromond casts his scientific eye over a typical year in the garden to answer all the horticultural questions you've ever wanted the answer to.
+Dr Stuart Farrimond casts his scientific eye over the garden to answer all the horticultural questions you’ve ever wondered about.